joshwcheung/ENIGMA/Genetics/ENIGMA3/README.md

 #How many covariates will you be using (note, at a minimum we would require 2
 #or 3 -- age and sex and diagnosis (if dataset consists of patients and
-#controls), and any additional site-specific variables, please contact us with
+#controls (or just patients, see Note 2 above)), and any additional site-specific variables,
-#questions!)
+#please contact us with questions!)
 <i>Ncov</i>=3
     #<b>Note:</b> Remember to update this if you change the number of covariates in
     #the line below.
 For example, if you have a healthy-only dataset (i.e. no